 Injury or repetitive motion can cause swelling in the carpal tunnel of the hand, resulting in a loss of sensation and limited use of the fingers.
-Plano and Frisco area patients diagnosed with carpal tunnel syndrome may regain the use of their hands after undergoing carpal tunnel surgery by board-certified plastic surgeon Dr. Charles A. Wallace of A New Reflection Cosmetic Surgery Center.
+Plano and Frisco area patients diagnosed with carpal tunnel syndrome may regain the use of their hands after undergoing carpal tunnel surgery by board-certified plastic surgeon Dr. Charles A. Wallace of Charles A. Wallace, MD.

 What is Carpal Tunnel Surgery?

 An opening in the hand where nerves and tendons pass is known as the carpal tunnel.
 Any swelling of this tunnel can compress the nerves, leading to numbness, tingling and a loss of movement in the fingers.
 Carpal tunnel surgery is performed to reduce the size of the carpal ligament covering the tunnel, reducing pressure and providing relief.

 This procedure is performed under local anesthesia, numbing only the area being worked on.
 A small incision is made near the wrist, allowing Dr. Wallace to trim the carpal ligament before securing skin and other tissue with sutures.
 A small instrument known as an endoscope, or tiny camera, is sometimes inserted underneath the skin to help with the procedure.

 Benefits of Carpal Tunnel Surgery

 Carpal tunnel surgery is often the only way for those affected with this condition to obtain relief.
 It is typically performed on an outpatient basis, which means that patients are able to return home the same day.
 This procedure may eliminate the risk of permanent nerve damage, which may occur when nerves are placed under constant pressure for an extended period.

 Is Carpal Tunnel Surgery Right for Me?